 Why is it so important to have a clean driving record?

-A clean driving record is like having a good credit score.
+Any insurance provider would be wary of a driver with a bad driving record.
+However, a clean driving record is like having a good credit score.
 While a good credit score demonstrates you are a good credit risk and are unlikely to default on a loan, a clean driving record shows you are a good driver and are unlikely to cause an accident.

 This is why insurance companies look at driving records when providing quotes for insurance policies, and it's why your insurance premiums might go up if you get a speeding ticket.
 Data we examined showed a speeding ticket increased rates by $289 per year.
 A DUI comes with even heftier increases — more than $1,000 per year on average.

 Simply put, maintaining a clean driving record means cheaper auto insurance premiums.